Ferntree Gully

 An assessment of population growth drivers in Ferntree Gully reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Ferntree Gully's population is estimated at around 28,670 as of Feb 2026.
-This reflects an increase of 1,272 people (4.6%) since the 2021 Census, which reported a population of 27,398 people.
-The change is inferred from the resident population of 28,135 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 291 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,039 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Ferntree Gully's 4.6% growth since census positions it within 0.3 percentage points of the SA4 region (4.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 61.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of Ferntree Gully is around 28,670, reflecting an increase of 1,272 people since the 2021 Census.
+This growth represents a 4.6% rise from the previous population count of 27,398.
+The change is inferred from AreaSearch's estimation of the resident population at 28,135 following examination of ABS's latest ERP data release in June 2024 and an additional 291 validated new addresses since the Census date.
+This results in a population density ratio of 2,039 persons per square kilometer, which is above the national average according to AreaSearch assessments.
+Ferntree Gully's growth rate of 4.6% since the census places it within 0.3 percentage points of its SA4 region (4.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 61.0% of overall population gains during recent periods in the suburb.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth of national statistical areas is anticipated, with the area expected to increase by 1,172 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 1,181 persons to 2041, reflecting a total increase of 2.2% over the 17-year period.

 Frequently Asked Questions - Population